 - Know how to spot a fraudulent title.
 Some salvage and flood cars are stolen vehicles.

 - Have a clear plan of attack for repairing the car.
-Knowing what’s necessary and how long it will take from the outset can help you devise a plan for selling multiple cars, always having money on hand for repairs, and always making a profit.
+Knowing what’s necessary and how long it will take from the outset can help you devise a plan for selling multiple cars, always have money on hand for repairs, and always make a profit.

 - Know that some salvage cars may be stolen, so seeing a copy of the title, and verifying that it is not fraudulent, may keep you out of jail.

 - Become active in your local dealer community.
 These are experts who can mentor you, let you know whether your strategies are likely to be effective, and welcome you into the dealer community.